Tracing the Roots of a Timeless Craft: The Origins of Plumbing and Its Moniker

 What is the origin of the term ""plumbing""?

-The word ""plumbing"" originates in the Latin term ""plumbum,"" which means ""lead.""
+The word ""plumbing"" is derived from the Latin""plumbum"" or ""plumbum,"" which means ""lead.""

 What has the profession of plumbing changed in the intervening years?